Doctor of Philosophy in Nursing

 I. Introduction

 All individuals admitted to the University of Kansas School of Nursing will be asked to verify that they can meet the following Technical Standards, with or without accommodation(s).
-In courses or programs without clinical components, or involving no direct client care, the Technical Standards may be modified by the Student Admission and Progression Committee (SAPC).
+In courses or programs without clinical components, or involving no direct client care, the Technical Standards may be modified.
 After acceptance, but before admission to the School of Nursing, students in all programs must be able to document current certification/evidence of completion of a course in cardiopulmonary resuscitation for healthcare providers.
 This requires being able to successfully complete both the written and practical test for certification.
 In addition, with or without accommodation, the following abilities and expectations must be met by all students, undergraduate and graduate, admitted to the School of Nursing.

 II.
 Standards